joemama155/pixelmon/README.md

       MINECRAFT_DIR: /opt/minecraft
  ```

-You can disable the extra mods (ExtraUtils, Refined Storage, Pixel Extras) by setting the EXTRA_UTILS, REFINED_STORAGE, or PIXEL_EXTRAS to false.
+You can disable the extra mods (ExtraUtils, Refined Storage, Pixel Extras, Just Enough Items) by setting the EXTRA_UTILS, REFINED_STORAGE, PIXEL_EXTRAS or JEI to false.

 You can also set JAVA_EXTRA_PARAM to any additional flags you want to pass to increase RAM, etc.